 The intent of proportionality is to guard against costly over-discovery.
 Prior to the 2015 rule amendments, Rule 26(b)(1) did not specifically impose a proportionality limit on the scope of discovery.
-However, with the explosion in the amount of electronically stored information (ESI) available to parties, out-of-control ediscovery costs threatened to overwhelm many cases.
+But the explosion in the amount of electronically stored information (ESI) available to parties, out-of-control ediscovery costs threatened to overwhelm many cases.
 One of the primary purposes of the 2015 rule amendments was to acknowledge that dilemma and curtail it.
 Proportionality is therefore a very intentional means of restricting overreaching ediscovery.

 But what determines proportionality?
 Rule 26(b)(1) spells out six specific factors that courts should weigh in making a proportionality ruling.
 They are: